VFSPG/JavaScript/README.md

 #In the game:

-- there is no user interface that tells you how much ammo you have left, your score or the name of the level
-- you cant change the direction of the pigs or the force
+- you cant change the force of the pigs
-- the birds aren't dissapearing on hit
 - you can't restart or go back to select a level
 - your progress or score isn't recorded

-THINGS I WANT TO SAY:
+THINGS I WANT TO SAY: I am so sorry this isn't the cleanest code i've ever written

-MAYBE YOU SHOULD TRY LEVEL 4